-The pool or industrial grade of DE is contaminated with toxic ingredients.
-By the same token, check the label if considering diatomaceous earth sold as a flea killer.
+Pool or industrial grade Diatomaceous Earth is contaminated with toxic ingredients.
+Make sure to check the label if considering diatomaceous earth sold as a flea killer.
 It is probably mixed with strong insecticides.
-While it might kill the fleas a little faster, the whole point of using diatomaceous earth is to avoid using dangerous chemicals.
+While it might kill fleas a little faster, the whole point of using diatomaceous earth is to avoid using dangerous chemicals.

 What is Diatomaceous Earth?